 User Reviews for Praluent to treat High Cholesterol

-Praluent has an average rating of 5.8 out of 10 from a total of 69 ratings for the treatment of High Cholesterol.
-43% of those users who reviewed Praluent reported a positive effect, while 36% reported a negative effect.
+Praluent has an average rating of 5.7 out of 10 from a total of 99 ratings for the treatment of High Cholesterol.
+43% of reviewers reported a positive experience, while 39% reported a negative experience.

 Frequently asked questions